Do you want to make a difference on climate issues?

 Being the Change

 Our communities are smart, action-focused, and solutions-oriented — it’s no surprise others take notice!
 For example, Tesla executives point to Madison when they talk about communities with a good electric vehicle charging infrastructure.

 While we’ve got a lot going for us, there’s room for improvement.
 Achieving ambitious climate goals requires that all of us use a climate lens in making decisions—both big and small—about how we live.
 To foster change at individual as well as systems levels, CCST collaborates with other local groups working to increase awareness and action around climate.
 We seek to encourage our communities to be the savvy problem solvers that we say we are.
 This involves extensive outreach to all kinds of stakeholder groups.
-If you enjoy this kind of dialogue, contact one of our CCST leaders, Susan Millar or Kermit Hovey.
+If you enjoy this kind of dialogue, contact one of our CCST leaders, Susan Millar, Kermit Hovey, or Julia DePalma.

 Remember—without you, we’re always one person short of who we need to make change happen right here in our community.
 Join us in fighting for a livable climate and a clean energy future!
 Clickhere to get involved!